Chaitannyaa/PythonWithHarry/README.md

 # Acknowledgments
 Thank you to CodeWithHarry for providing this course and making it accessible to all learners.
 I also thank the contributors to repository who want to add more.

-# Let's learn Python lamgauge!
+# Let's learn Python langauge!